Basic four ingredient dough Cream Puffs recipe for soft, puffy shells ready to be filled with whipped cream or any of your favorite fillings!

 Want to make more fair foods?
 Try these treats next:

-Deep fried Churros recipe that is soft on the inside, crispy on the outside, and coated in cinnamon sugar just like at a fair or theme park!
+- Our deep-fried Churros recipe is crispy on the outside and soft on the inside.
+It’s coated with cinnamon sugar, just like at a fair or theme park!

-Fried Ice Cream has a warm, crunchy shell with cold vanilla ice cream inside.
-Yes, it really is deep fried and served with cinnamon chips.
+- Fried Ice Cream has a deep-fried, crunchy shell with cold vanilla ice cream inside!

 Ingredients